probhask/widget-world/README.md

 ### 4. Open the Application

-Open your brose and navigate to the local URL provided by Vite development server to view React Application
+Open your browser and navigate to the local URL provided by Vite development server to view React Application